 Take U.S. frozen fry exports to Vietnam.
 Valued at almost $23 million in 2019, this figure now stands at $12.3 million.
 One major reason is the 12 percent import tariff faced by U.S. exporters.
 The same product from competitors in Australia, New Zealand, and Canada enters Vietnam tariff-free because of the CPTPP.

 This same situation is playing out for a wide range of U.S. agricultural exports to Vietnam.
-U.S. apples, citrus, blueberries, cherries, as well as many processed agricultural goods, all face higher import tariffs in Vietnam compared to competitors from CPTPP member countries.
-To add insult to injury, the U.S. was the key player in negotiating these tariff reductions in the original TPP, but their competitors are now enjoying the benefits.
+Apples, citrus, blueberries, cherries, as well as many processed agricultural goods, all face higher import tariffs in Vietnam compared to competitor products from CPTPP member countries.
+To add insult to injury, the U.S. was the key player in negotiating these tariff concessions in the original TPP agreement and which now benefit U.S. competitors.

 Challenges also remain in traditionally strong U.S. export markets such as Japan.
 The U.S.-Japan Trade Agreement negotiated under the Trump Administration included critical tariff concessions for many U.S. agricultural products, but not all.
 Japanese tariffs on frozen blueberries and fresh grapes remain in place with no prospect for further reduction.
 Meanwhile, competitors in the CPTPP such as Canada and Chile enter duty-free.

-Malaysia’s ratification of CPTPP will pose a similar challenge to U.S. suppliers, as it will mark the country’s first trade agreement with Canada, Mexico, and Peru.
+Malaysia’s ratification of CPTPP in September 2022 pose a similar challenge to U.S. suppliers, as it marks the country’s first trade agreement with Canada, Mexico, and Peru.
 All three countries will gain tariff-free access to Malaysia for their agricultural exports.
 In contrast, the U.S., without a free trade agreement with Malaysia, will stay at higher tariff rates.
-This will mean U.S. exporters to Malaysia of fresh grapes, citrus, and many other specialty crops, will continue to face an additional five percent import tariff that competitors in Canada, Mexico, or Peru will not.
+This will mean U.S. exporters to Malaysia of fresh grapes, citrus, and many other specialty crops, will continue to face an additional five percent import tariff that competitors in Canada, Mexico, or Peru do not.